The 3 Most Affordable Solar Panel Types Explained

 2. Monocrystalline Solar Panels

 As the name suggests, monocrystalline solar panels are one of the many single-crystal panels on the market.
 They are created using a single pure silicon crystal that is sliced into numerous wafers.
-These panels can be readily identified by their dark black colour, which occurs due to them being made from pure silicon.
+These panels can be readily identified by their dark black color, which occurs due to them being made from pure silicon.

 Using pure silicon makes monocrystalline panels the longest-lasting and most space-efficient among the three solar panel types.
 In saying that, they are a lot more wasteful than polycrystalline solar panels, and because of this, they are more expensive.